subquery/subql/docs/create/define_a_subquery.md

 #### Query JSON field

-The drawback of adopt JSON type is it will affect query efficiency when filtering, since each time it perform a text-search on the context.
+The drawback of adopting JSON type is it will affect query efficiency when filtering since each time it performs a text search on the context.
-However, it is still acceptable in our query service, here is an example of how to use `contains` operator in filter for json field.
+However, it is still acceptable in our query service.
+Here is an example of how to use the `contains` operator in the filter for JSON field.
 ```graphql

 #To find the the first 5 users own phone numbers contains '0064'.